bwright70/Guide-to-Legos/Circles.md

 At a certain point you have to go with functionality over form which was the most important lesson I learned while building these legos.

 Your legos need to be functional first and look like the lego second.
-Cutting corners is not a bad thing.
 Sometimes you just need something to work and if it's not 100% accurate that completely fine.

 As long as it does everything the original lego can do, you have succeded.